 Housing Affordability Index

 The Housing Affordability Index, calculated by the Runstad Center for Real Estate Studies, tracks the ability of a middle-income family to carry the mortgage payments on a median-price home.
-When the index is 100, there is a balance between the family’s ability to pay and the mortgage payment.
+An index of 100 reflects a balance between the family’s ability to pay and the mortgage payment.
 Higher indices indicate that housing is more affordable.
 For example, an index of 126 means that a median-income family has 26 percent more income than the bare minimum required to qualify for a mortgage on a median-price home.
 An index of 80 means that a median-income family has less income than the minimum required.

 First-time Buyer Housing Affordability Index